-- encoding (str) the name of the encoding used to decode the file.
+- encoding The name of the encoding used to decode the file.
 Encodings are the same as for decode().
-Defaults to None which represents binary mode. - errors (str) an optional string that specifies how encoding errors are to be handled.
+Defaults to None which represents binary mode. - errors Specifies how encoding errors are to be handled.
 Errors are the same as for open().
-Defaults to 'strict' when an encoding is specified. - cleanup (bool) is as in toil.fileStores.abstractFileStore.
-AbstractFileStore.writeGlobalFile(). - basename (str) If supported by the backing JobStore, use the given file basename so that when searching the job store with a query matching that basename, the file will be detected. - Returns A context manager yielding a tuple of 1) a file handle which can be written to and 2) the toil.fileStores.FileID of the resulting file in the job store.
+Defaults to 'strict' when an encoding is specified. - cleanup is as in toil.fileStores.abstractFileStore.
+AbstractFileStore.writeGlobalFile(). - basename If supported by the backing JobStore, use the given file basename so that when searching the job store with a query matching that basename, the file will be detected.

-logAccess (fileStoreID: Union[toil.fileStores.FileID, str], destination: Optional[str] = None)
+Returns A context manager yielding a tuple of 1) a file handle which can be written to and 2) the toil.fileStores.FileID of the resulting file in the job store.

-Record that the given file was read by the job, to be announced if the job fails.
+logAccess (fileStoreID: $Union[toil.fileStores.FileID, str], destination: Optional[str] = None) <math>\rightarrow$ None Record that the given file was read by the job, to be announced if the job fails.
 If destination is not None, it gives the path that the file was downloaded to.
 Otherwise, assumes that the file was streamed.